This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Add 2 more tablespoons of water and blend again for a more runny texture.
 (I usually add 4 tablespoons of water total, but this will vary based on how watery your cottage cheese is.)
 Adjust any flavoring as you see fit, but keep in mind the flavor will develop even more when chilled.

-• Jalapeno Ranch variation: Add in the optional 2 to 3 tablespoons of jarred sliced jalapenos, and their juices, and blend again.
-For a less tangy or spicy flavor, you can start with just 1 tablespoon.
+• Jalapeno Ranch variation: Add in the optional tablespoon of jarred sliced jalapenos and their juices, and blend again.
+Taste it, and add more to your liking, if needed.

 • Transfer the dip to an airtight container and store it in the fridge.
 The flavor will develop even more after a few hours!
 It should keep well in the fridge for up to 5 days.
 Serve it as a dip with veggies, chips, or crackers, or spread it on sandwiches and tacos.
 It's also a delicious salad dressing!